 These are the most common signs of COPD:

 - A cough that doesn't go away

 Coughing up lots of mucus

-- Shortness of breath, especially with activity
+- Shortness of breath, especially when you’re physically active

 - Tightness in the chest

 How Do I Know If I Have It?

 Your doctor will ask about your symptoms and medical history.
 He’ll also do a physical exam and conduct breathing tests.